jtoy/autorig-hybrid/README.md

 ## Known Issues / Areas for Improvement

-- **Part sizing and positioning** — generated parts are sometimes the wrong size or placed incorrectly relative to the original character proportions
+- **Piece cutting and completion** - extracted pieces can still miss edges, merge incorrectly, or fail to reconstruct hidden portions cleanly
+- **Scaling fidelity** - the assembled rig can drift away from the original image scale and proportions
-- **Session cleanup** — the web UI creates temp directories that are not automatically cleaned up
+- **Session cleanup** - the web UI creates temp directories that are not automatically cleaned up
-- **Base64 rig size** — rig JSON files can be 10-15 MB due to embedded base64 images
+- **Base64 rig size** - rig JSON files can be 10-15 MB due to embedded base64 images

 ## Example Source Images